Puerto Rico militant freed from custody after 36 years

-Wearing black jeans and a shirt decorated with a Puerto Rican flag pin, the 74-year-old grinned and waved to cheering supporters through a fence at his daughter’s San Juan home before getting into a jeep.
+Wearing black jeans and a shirt decorated with a Puerto Rican flag pin, the 74-year-old greeted cheering supporters through a fence at his daughter’s San Juan home before getting into a jeep.
+Roughly 50 people held flowers, some embracing in tears and chanting: “Free at last!”
+A group of singers from University of Puerto Rico’s choir harmonized as Lopez drove by.

 Lopez was considered a top leader of the Armed Forces of National Liberation, or FALN, an ultranationalist Puerto Rican group that claimed responsibility for more than 100 bombings at government buildings, department stores, banks and restaurants in New York, Chicago, Washington and Puerto Rico during the 1970s and early 1980s.
 The FBI classified the Marxist-Leninist group as a terrorist organization.